 Many and intricate polite observances and social duties of a ceremonial nature are developed; many organisations are founded, with some specious object of amelioration embodied in their official style and title; there is much coming and going, and a deal of talk, to the end that the talkers may not have occasion to reflect on what is the effectual economic value of their traffic.
 And along with the make-believe of purposeful employment, and woven inextricable into its texture, there is commonly, if not invariable, a more or less appreciable element of purposeful effort directed to some serious end.

 A powerful comment on the inefficacy of charities and NGOs that attempt to justify their existence by their good intentions.
 It’s no accident that they never actually solve any problems.
 It would put them out of business if they did.
 The profits to be had in the franchise of not-for-profit is mind boggling.
 The hundreds of millions of dollars tossed around under the guise of helping the poor, ending poverty, ending hunger, improving lives, is disgraceful.
 The extravagant fundraisers, lavish displays of conspicuous consumption and waste, used as an excuse to motivate the rich to part with a few pennies, put on in the name of helping the less fortunate, is irony heaped upon contempt.
-Veblen, in his intensely overwrought manner, hammers these and other arguments through more than 250 pages of dense, academic, ornate language.
+Veblen, in his intensely overwrought manner, pounds these and other arguments through more than 250 pages of dense, academic, ornate language.